U.S. Special Operations Forces (SOF): Background and Considerations for Congress

 • 919th Special Operations Wing (Air Force Reserve), Duke Field, FL; and

-• 353rd Special Operations Group, Kadena Air Base, Japan.23
+• 353rd Special Operations Group, Kadena Air Base, Japan.20

-AFSOC specialties generally fall into four groups:
+AFSOC specialties generally fall into three groups:

 • Special Operations Aviators: Aircrew who fly a fleet of specially modified aircraft in permissive, contested, denied, or politically sensitive environments.
 Missions include long-range infiltration and exfiltration; nonstandard aviation; precision strike; aerial refueling; foreign internal defense; and command, control, intelligence, surveillance, and reconnaissance.

-Naval Special Warfare Command (NSWC)24
+Naval Special Warfare Command (NSWC)23

 NSWC comprises approximately 11,000 personnel, including Active Duty and Reserve Component Special Warfare Operators, known as SEALs; Special Warfare Boat Operators, known as Special Warfare Combatant Craft Crewmen (SWCC); reserve personnel; support personnel, referred to as Enablers; and civilians.
-NSWC headquarters is located at Coronado, CA, and is composed of eight Active Duty SEAL Teams, two Reserve Component SEAL Teams, two SEAL Delivery Vehicle (SDV) Teams, three Special Boat Teams, and two Special Reconnaissance Teams.
+NSWC headquarters is located at Coronado, CA, and is composed of eight Active-Duty SEAL Teams, two Reserve Component SEAL Teams, two SEAL Delivery Vehicle (SDV) Teams, three Special Boat Teams, and two Special Reconnaissance Teams.
 Because SEALs are considered experts in special reconnaissance and direct-action missions—primary counterterrorism skills—NSWC is viewed as well postured to fight a globally dispersed enemy ashore or afloat.
 NSWC forces can operate in small groups and have the ability to quickly deploy from Navy ships, submarines and aircraft, overseas bases, and forward-based units.
 Naval Special Warfare Groups (NSWGs), NSWC's major components, are stationed as follows:

 • NSWG-1, San Diego, CA;